stackrev/vue_phonenumber_verifier/article/readme.md

 </script>
 ```

-The *vue-tel-input* input plugin fits what the user expects to see for a mobile number input form, though we can it with a simple *text-field*.
-The input itself guides the user to input the correct format of a number, but we want to make sure it's their number.
+The *vue-tel-input* input plugin fits what the user expects to see for a mobile number input form.
+We can also do it with a simple *text-field*.
+The input itself guides the user to input correctly their number.
 The phone number format that we should always process is called [E.164](https://en.wikipedia.org/wiki/E.164).

-As all vue plugins, these need to be initialized in the *main.js*:
+As with all vue plugins, these need to be initialized in the *main.js*:
 ```js
 ...
 import VueTelInput from "vue-tel-input"